seapy/dock_trucker/README.md

 ![Dock Trucker](images/dock-trucker-logo.png "Dock Trucker")

-Docker Volume container auto backup and send to cloud
+Docker Volume container auto backup and sync to cloud

 `Dock Trucker` container only one run and forgot it.